XXTEA Cipher

-The XXTEA Cipher (Corrected Block Tiny Encryption Algorithm) is a further evolution of the TEA Cipher and XTEA Cipher, designed to fix structural weaknesses and improve block handling.
+The XXTEA (Corrected Block Tiny Encryption Algorithm) is a further evolution of the TEA and XTEA, designed to fix structural weaknesses and improve block handling.
 Developed by David Wheeler and Roger Needham, XXTEA departs from the classic Feistel structure and instead operates on variable-length blocks, making it more flexible for real-world data.
 This adjustment eliminates limitations found in TEA and XTEA, which both operate strictly on fixed 64-bit blocks.

 Plaintext: hello world